emarifer/go-frameworkless-htmx-todoapp/README.md

 ### Features 🚀

 - [x] **Use of "native" middlewares:** Middleware chaining has been solved with an elegant and reusable solution to avoid having to wrap one middleware inside another if your application requires many of them.
 - [x] **Centralized error management:** Middleware is also used to handle errors centrally.
+More specifically, since handlers are what return an error, the Adapter design pattern is used when implementing the ServeHTTP method (of the http.Handler interface), which handles errors.
 - [x] **Flash Messages:** They give the user information about the result of their actions (success/error).
 No third-party library is used to implement this feature.
-- [x] **Using Go's native templating engine:** Although the `A-H/Templ` library allows type checking of the data we pass to our templates, I believe that even medium-sized projects the security/coding speed ratio is more favorable with native Go templates.
+- [x] **Using Go's native templating engine:** Although the `a-h/templ` [library](https://github.com/a-h/templ) allows type checking of the data we pass to our templates, I believe that even medium-sized projects the security/coding speed ratio is more favorable with native Go templates... and with zero dependencies.
 - [x] **Authentication with JWT:** which frees the server from saving user data (in memory or in DB).
 Furthermore, the library used does not have indirect dependencies.
 - [x] **Structured Logging with slog:** I have "wrapped" the API of the `slog` package to customizing it and make it prettier.
-The "outputs" (template renders or errors) of the handlers are attached with the logger.
+The logger prints both the output of the handlers or their result completed with an error, as well as the information related to the application's assets.
 - [x] **Using the JavaScript library for front-end `htmx`:** Obtained via their CDN.
 - [x] **Using interfaces in the `services` package:** The architecture follows a typical "onion model" where each layer doesn't know about the layer above it, and each layer is responsible for a specific thing, in this case, the `services` (package) layer, which allows for better separation of responsibilities and `dependency injection`.